geocolumbus/picalc/README.md

     }
 </pre>

-## Pi, but force method with bignum.
+## Pi - brute force method with BigDecimal.

+This is a very inefficient method for calculating pi.

 <pre>
     public BigDecimal bruteForceBig(int iterations, int precision) {